 - Medical Conditions – Things such as head trauma, immune disorders, and Temporomandibular Joint Disorder have been associated with Tinnitus as a symptom.

-Kinds of Tinnitus Treatment
+Types of Tinnitus Treatment

 A careful review of your health history along with audiometric testing will lead to the most likely causes and best treatment for your tinnitus, including:

-- Sound Therapy – Many hearing instruments now incorporate some form of sound therapy for tinnitus sufferers.
+- Sound Therapy - Many hearing instruments now incorporate some form of sound therapy for tinnitus sufferers.
 Different types of noises or chime-like sounds can be used with or without amplification as a tinnitus treatment.
-Sound therapy will most often be accompanied by education, counseling, and stress reduction.
-It may also include professionals from other disciplines (i.e., psychology, dentistry, neurology, etc).
-This new approach is proving to be very successful and is being used more frequently by the hearing professionals in our office.